Monday, December 23, 2024

 The amount of the whistleblower's remuneration is 10% of the monetary amount of the subject of the corruption crime or the amount of damage caused to the state from the crime only after the court has rendered a guilty verdict.
 However, it cannot exceed three thousand minimum wages.
 That is, now it is no more than 20 million hryvnia.

-The head of the development department of the NAPC Whistleblowing Institute, Anastasia Renkas, believes that “the reward for the whistleblower is provided as some kind of encouragement and compensation for the fact that he did experience inconvenience when he reported.”
+The head of the development department of the NAPC Whistleblowing Institute, Anastasia Renkas, believes that “the reward for the whistleblower is provided as a kind of encouragement and compensation for the fact that he did experience inconvenience when he reported.”

 She recalled that in October of this year, the court for the first time decided to pay a reward to the whistleblower of corruption - “NABU agent” Yevgeny Shevchenko in the case of a record bribe to the leadership of NABU and SAP.
 Shevchenko himself said that he exposed the crime three years ago, so he will not receive the declared 500 thousand dollars, but only 350 thousand - in accordance with the size of three thousand minimum wages in 2020.